-Being Travel fit, mind and body.
-The Definitive Guide
+Being Travel Fit, in mind and body: The Definitive Guide

 An Antipodean travel company serving world travellers since 1983

 In this article, we will discuss ways in which to treat your mind and body, ensuring you remain travel fit and enjoy your time as a mature-aged or senior traveller.
 We are inspired to prepare this article as a number of travellers in their late 80s and early 90s continue to travel and explore with us, even going on some of our more rigorous walking tours!

 Is 60 the new 40?
 When can you classify yourself as being ‘old’ rather than ‘middle aged’?
 The truth is, the older you get, the further you distance your self from being considered ‘old’ and all of the stereotypes that are associated with it.
 On average, people feel 20% younger than they are (Horovitz 2019).
 So, the older you get, the larger disparity between your chronological age and the age you feel.
 And this disparity is further widened when we maintain healthy lifestyles.
 With healthy habits, you may not notice the number of years go by as quickly as someone else might.

 What are the ways to stay fit and ‘young’?
 Scientists studying the reasons behind people reaching past the age of 100 turn to Italy, specifically the region of Liguria, which has “the largest proportion of centenarians (almost 650) in relation to the population size”, according to a 2019 article by The Guardian.
 Liguria’s capital, Genoa, has 288 centenarians, majority of them women.
 Experts point to a variety of factors that contribute to their longevity: a diet of fish, pasta, and fresh vegetables, a warm climate, and a lot of walking.